rust-lang/rust-wiki-backup/Bikeshed-Numeric-Traits.md

 ### Issues ###

  1. We cannot provide a default implementations for methods due to bugs in rustc I think, something to do with structs and trait inheritance &c.
- 2. We cannot inherit generic traits due to bugs in rustc.
+ 2. ~~We cannot inherit generic traits due to bugs in rustc.~~ Fixed
  3. We cannot split this out to a `libmath` because of rusts treatment of `#[lang]` items.

 ## Base Traits ##